 Ambient Light Is Everywhere

-Ambient light comes from all around your subject so when you are looking for it, you will always have it.
-You are surrounded by it wherever you go, so make use of it!
+Ambient light comes from all around your subject, so you will always have it when you are looking for it.
+You are surrounded by it wherever you go, so use it!
 Learning how to use ambient light will improve your photographs immensely.

 Different Colors Of Light Have Different Effects On Photos

-Ambient light comes in many different colors and each color has a different effect on your photos.
-For example, red tones tend to add warmth while blue tones tend to cool things down.
+Ambient light comes in many different colors, and each color has a different effect on your photos.
+For example, red tones add warmth, while blue tones tend to cool things down.
 Understanding which colors make which effects will help you know how to use ambient light in any situation.